 When you click on a device in the second column, the corresponding device will blink momentarily in a white color (ping).
-This is useful to differentiate one device from another.
+This is

 At the right side of the upload dialog, you will see the list of available memory banks and if they are occupied with an image sequence or not.